 A silvery metal is used to make pewter.
 “Tin” cans are tin-coated steel cans.

-Rare metals include elements such as titanium, lithium, molybdenum, and tantalum.
+Rare metals include titanium, lithium, molybdenum, and tantalum.

 Reclamet is not one of those impersonal scrap metal merchants that use nice-sounding slogans about environmental responsibility.
 At Reclamet, we are wholly committed to recycling as much of the metal we pick up as possible.
 Reclamet’s goal is to be efficient in our operations and keep our landfills free of unnecessary items.